z3vxo/z3vxo.github.io/_posts/2026-06-30-red-team-infra.md

 ![Upgraded Architecture](/assets/images/IMG_2078.jpeg)

 But the redirector itself has a public IP.
-Maybe it’s not a fully trusted IP or it’s under a known abused ASN; it could still be blocked, mapped or used by the blue team to stop you, so how do you solve this?
+Maybe it’s not a fully trusted IP or it’s under a known abused ASN, it could still be blocked, mapped or used by the blue team to stop you, so how do you solve this?

 ## Abusing CDNs
 <details markdown="1">